1999AZZAR/live-chat-widget/README.md

-# Azzar AI Chat Widget
+# Azzar AI Chat Widget (featuring FREA)

-A modern, embeddable AI chat widget powered by Cloudflare Workers and Llama 3.1, designed for easy integration, beautiful theming, and a highly personalized AI persona.
+A modern, embeddable AI chat widget powered by Cloudflare Workers and Llama 3.1, featuring **FREA**, a highly personalized AI persona designed for easy integration and beautiful theming.

 ## Features

+- **Specialized AI Persona (FREA):** An AI assistant specializing in web development, microcontrollers, and IoT, with knowledge about its creator.
+- **Live Wikipedia Integration:** Automatically queries Wikipedia for factual questions (e.g., "what is React?", "who is Grace Hopper?") to provide accurate summaries.
 - **AI-generated, language-aware welcome message** (adapts to your website's language)
+- **Advanced Response Cleaning:** Intelligently deduplicates and formats AI responses for a clearer and more concise reading experience.
+- **Automatic Dark/Light Theming:** Switches between a sleek dark and light theme based on your OS settings (`prefers-color-scheme`).
+- **Modern Glassmorphic UI:** A beautiful, modern interface with blur effects inspired by Material You.
 - Responsive, mobile-friendly design
-- Automatically adapts to your website's color scheme via CSS variables
 - Conversation history is persisted in local storage
 - Simple integration: just add one script tag
 - API endpoint for custom integrations